louiselessel/Touchdesigner-tools/README.md

 - v2 From Shadertoy to Touchdesigner to pi4 in pi3D

 Simply paste the code into one of the op called "paste_shadertoy_here".
-Make sure to connect it to the op called "SHADERTOY_to_TD" Click the "Make TD Shader" button.
+Make sure to connect it to the op called "SHADERTOY_to_TD".

+Click the "Make TD Shader" button.

 Click the "Make Pi Shader" button.